 Heating parts of the partially torn ACL causes them to shrink.
 This tightens the ligament and allows it to better stabilize the joint.
 Thermal shrinkage is done during an arthroscopic procedure.
 A long, thin, lighted tube called an arthroscope is inserted into the knee joint and used to see and operate inside the knee.
-Other surgical and non surgical options are used for a completely torn ACL.
+Other surgical and nonsurgical choices are used for a completely torn ACL.

-Before the Procedure: Follow your surgeon’s instructions on how to prepare for the procedure.
-You may need to stop eating and drinking after midnight before the procedure.
-Discuss any medications you take with your surgeon to determine whether you need to stop.
+Before the procedure.
+Follow your surgeon’s instructions on how to prepare for the procedure.
+Follow any directions you are given for not eating or drinking before surgery.
+Discuss any medicines you take with your surgeon to determine whether you need to stop.
 When you arrive at the hospital or surgery center, you will change into a hospital gown.
-You will be given medication to relax you.
-You may be given other medications, such as antibiotics.
+You will be given medicine to relax you.
+You may be given other medicines, such as antibiotics.
 You may be partially awake or completely asleep during the procedure, depending on the type of anesthesia chosen.

-After the Procedure: You will go home the day of the procedure or stay 1 night(s).
+After the procedure.
+You will go home the day of the procedure or stay 1 night.
 You will be given a rehabilitation program of exercises and physical therapy to strengthen your knee.
 This program may continue for 3 to 6 months.
-You will be given different options for pain management.
+You will be given different choices for pain management.

 Failure to tighten the ACL

 Limitation in range of motion

 Contact your healthcare provider if: